Orlando Wrongful Death Lawyers

 The personal representative of the deceased’s estate is responsible for filing the wrongful death claim on behalf of all surviving relatives.
 If the deceased did not have a will, the court would appoint a personal representative to file the claim.

-It is important to contact a wrongful death attorney as soon as possible after the death of a loved one to ensure that a wrongful death claim is filed promptly.
+It is important to contact a wrongful death attorney in Orlando as soon as possible after the death of a loved one to ensure that a wrongful death claim is filed promptly.

 What Kind of Compensation Can I Seek From Wrongful Death Cases in Florida?

 Compensation available in a wrongful death claim depends on the circumstances of the case.

 Generally, the compensation available in a wrongful death claim includes:

 - Funeral and burial expenses for the deceased